 ~ Newsletter Editor ~

 Link to — Sydney PC & Technology User Group

 All Meetings, unless explicitly stated above, are held on the

 1st Floor, Sydney Mechanics' School of Arts, 280 Pitt Street, Sydney.

 Sydney PC & Technology User Group's FREE Newsletter — Subscribe — Unsubscribe

 Go to Sydney PC & Technology User Group's — Events Calendar

-Changing your e-mail address?
-Please e-mail your new address to — firstname.lastname@example.org?
+Are you changing your email address?
+Would you please email your new address to — firstname.lastname@example.org?

 The reader assumes the entire risk as to the accuracy and subsequent use of its contents.